akshat552/Vanillla_Javascript_Projects/2_Project2_BMI_calculator/README.md

 The BMI Calculator is a handy tool for individuals interested in monitoring their health and fitness.
 It offers quick and easy BMI calculations along with straightforward interpretations.
 Whether you're on a fitness journey or simply curious about your BMI, this application provides a user-friendly solution.

-## Hosted Project Link

-To view the project, please visit .